get involved

 • We are not concerned about the length of your statement and will be most interested in the perspective you bring and your reasons for wanting to join this committee.
 Please take only as much time as you need to authentically answer the questions listed above.

-• An estimated 1-3 times per year.
+• An estimated one to three times per year.
 All regular meetings will be hybrid, so if you live outside the area, you can attend virtually.
 We encourage in-person attendance at select events when possible.
 This could include our annual Community Breakfast, special board meetings, or the committee’s bi-annual retreat.
 Hybrid options for these events will still be available if traveling to Springfield is not an option.

 • Yes!
-We welcome people who have lived or professional experience to lend to our processes, even if those experiences come from outside the nonprofit and / or grantmaking world.
-New members will go through an onboarding process with the committee’s staff support person to learn about UWLC and how committee processes work in our organization.
+We welcome people who have lived or professional experience to lend to our processes, even if those experiences come from outside the nonprofit and/or grant-making world.
+New members will go through an onboarding process with the committee’s staff support person to learn about United Way of Lane County and how committee processes work in our organization.

 Additionally, you will be paired with a “Buddy” upon joining the committee — a more experienced committee member who can be a familiar face from the start and serve as a second point of connection as questions come up.

-• Please reach out to Emily Dale, Associate Director of Community Impact, at edale@unitedwaylane.org.
+• Please reach out to Emily Dale, Director of Community Impact, at edale@unitedwaylane.org.